campanam/Kauai/README.md

 Michael G. Campana, 2021-2022

-This is an alignment and genotyping pipeline for Kauai endangered honeycreeper population genomics.
+This is an alignment and genotyping pipeline for Kauai-endemic endangered honeycreeper population genomics.
 It is provided only for reference as it has been superceded.
 See the [campanam/Elephants](https://github.com/campanam/Elephants) pipeline for modern sample processing and the [campanam/MuseumSpecimens](https://github.com/campanam/MuseumSpecimens) pipeline for museum and ancient DNA processing.
 See [ckyriazis/honeycreeper_genomics](https://github.com/ckyriazis/honeycreeper_genomics) for the scripts used in the final manuscript.

 Pipeline software is listed in the config file along with details of running the pipeline.
 Please note that pipeline is written in Nextflow DSL1 and requires an appropriate version of nextflow to run.